swiss/paf-link/documentation/4_paf-link.md

   </figcaption>
 </figure>

 Activities can have **input entities** that provide the necessary data that the activity can happen.
 Activities do not contain results of the activity itself but they can produce **output entities** representing the result of the activity.
+The sum of output entities can build some form of proposal to decide upon.

 <figure id="entities_usage">
   <img src="img/entities_usage.svg" alt="Input and Output Entities" />